Forecasting Public energy data

 Limitations

 The project is intentionally scoped as a portfolio analytics system.
-It should not be treated as an authoritative operational grid system.
+It should not be treated as an authoritative operational grid system, trading system, or regulatory source.

 What I would improve next

-I would add deeper data quality monitoring, more explicit model evaluation, clearer incident history for ingestion failures, and more documentation around each source and transformation.
+I would add a public API origin for the static frontend path, deeper model evaluation, clearer incident history for ingestion failures, richer European zone labeling, and more documentation around source caveats and transformations.